artsandmetaphysics/goodlifeodyssey/documents/the-epic-of-gilgamesh.md

 ---
+title: >
-title: 'The Epic of Gilgamesh'
+  The Epic of Gilgamesh
+description: >
-description: "A commentary on the Epic of Gilgamesh"
+  A commentary on the Epic of Gilgamesh
 type: essay
 status: incomplete
 order: 400